 called her controlling, said she was after his money.

 He couldn’t see the bitter irony that he had, in his mind, traded one supposedly controlling, money-hungry woman for another.
 And his mother wasn’t, not by my reckoning; I met her a few times to see if I could try and build bridges between them, and she was genuinely devastated by the whole mess, as she had every right to be.
-Because Sandra basically said jump, and he asked how high?
+Because Sandra basically said jump, and Mark asked how high?
 Well, not that he was able to jump at all, but you know what I mean.
 She controlled his life to an incredible and unbearable degree.
 Not that she was ever there micromanaging him or anything, nothing so tawdry as her actually ever spending any time with him, of course, but her hold on him was mental and emotional, pretending she loved him, and thus much more disgustingly and disturbingly insidious.

 morning Mark would wake up and turn on BET (Black Entertainment Television) the